Social Security health cards

 For the first six months after you arrive in Jersey, you will have to pay the full cost if you need to visit a GP.

-Once you receive a Social Security Health Card your GP's surgery will give you a discount of £20.28 with a further £20 of a GP face to face consultation fee.
+Once you receive a Social Security Health Card your GP's surgery will reduce the fee.
+They charge you for a face-to-face surgery consultation or home visit by £50.28.

 Home visits and out of hours Jersey Doctors on Call services are not included and these costs vary from surgery to surgery.